Life Insurance For Firefighters

-Like many people who work to keep us safe, firefighters and firemen face an increased risk to their well-being every day just to do their jobs.
+Like many people who work to keep us safe, firefighters and members of the Fire Service face an increased risk to their well-being every day just to do their jobs.

-Although firefighters and firemen work in a field that poses increased risks to their safety, they can secure life insurance policies that fit their lifestyle and budget.
+• Although firefighters work in a field that poses increased risks to their safety, they can secure life insurance policies that fit their lifestyle and budget.

-In most cases, applications for life insurance for firemen are accepted at standard terms and with standard monthly premium payments.
+• In most cases, applications for life insurance for firefighters are accepted at standard terms and with standard monthly premium payments.

 Like a life insurance policy, critical illness cover is generally easy to apply for and secure.

-Providers often do not see the firefighting profession as an increased risk for an individual to contract a critical illness, meaning they are usually accepted at standard terms and with standard monthly payments.
+Providers often do not view the firefighting profession as an increased risk of an individual contracting a critical illness, so they are usually accepted at standard terms and with standard monthly payments.

-Income protection policies are available at standard terms and rates for firemen, depending on the insurance provider.
+Income protection policies are available at standard terms and rates for firefighters, depending on the insurance provider.

 When submitting the application, it is important to choose the “own occupation” option to secure the best possible policy with standard terms.